Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Dispatcher/README.md

 Here I wanted to explore Reflection and not use interfaces for dispatching, subscribing and components.
-The goal is to emulate the dispatcher pattern within legacy code and quickly evaluate if this pattern is fitting.
+The goal is to emulate the dispatcher pattern within legacy code and quickly evaluate if this pattern fits in some some code.

 ## How